edap/examplesOfxMaxim/README.md

 * 02-FFT -> visualization of different sound waves in time domain and frequency domain
 * 03-FFT-File -> Spectrum analysis on a loaded file
 * 04-FFT-AudioIn -> Spectrum analysis on Audio Input
+* 05-frequency-modulator -> FFT visualization of how a wave can modulate the frequency of another wave.